 Testing the Interaction Model

 Here are a few tests you can run to ensure that your implementation is working.
-Each of these can be tested on an Amazon Echo device or using the AVS Sample App.
+Each of these can be tested on an Amazon Echo device or using the AVS Device SDK.

 - Ask Alexa to set a timer for 5 seconds.
 Once Alexa notifies you that the timer has been set, ask Alexa for the weather forecast.
 As Alexa provides you with the forecast, the timer should go off as a short alert until Alexa has finished speaking.
 This is because the Dialog channel is active, which means that the Alerts channel must be in the background.
 Once Alexa has finished speaking, the Alerts channel moves to the foreground, and a long alert should continue to play until a user stops the timer.